Shawntru/romcom/README.md

 ---

 > Tired of the same old romantic slop fests?
 Get ready to have your socks blown off with this super duper awesome romantic novel cover generator!
+[Click here to visit the site.](https://shawntru.github.io/romcom/)
 ## Table of Contents

 * [General Info](#gerenal-info)